sdpython/onnxcustom/_doc/sphinxdoc/source/tutorials/tutorial_onnx/challenges.rst

 the model is deployed.
 Discrepancies are checked and finally the latency is measured.
-The first step about the model conversion can be easy if there exist a converting library for this framework supporting all the pieces of the model.
+The first step about the model conversion can be easy if there exists a converting library for this framework supporting all the pieces of the model.
 If it is not the case, the missing parts must be implemented in ONNX.
 That may be very time consuming.